Abucheri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. 12-newest_files - a script that displays the 10 newest files in the current directory.
 One file per line.
 Sorted from the newest to the oldest.
 14. 13-unique - Create a script that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word.
 Output format: One line, one word.
 Words should be sorted.
 15. 14-findthatword - Display lines containing the pattern “root” from the file /etc/passwd.
+16. 15-countthatword - Display the number of lines that contain the pattern “bin” in the file /etc/passwd.